JuanPerdomo00/Laudio/README.md

 lua -e "print(package.cpath)"
 # Copy the compiled library to the correct path
 sudo cp laudio.so /usr/local/lib/lua/5.4/

+# or use install.lua
+# If the Lua installation path is different, please check
+# it.
+If the folder is different from 5.4, modify the
+# script or do it manually.
+(It's faster if you do it  #manually.
+XD)
+lua install.lua
 ```

 # explanation and use of the API in Lua